 are project grants for individual artists or small groups of artists.
-The highest priority for these grants are ambitious projects of risk, growth, and change for the artist while making a positive impact on the community.
+The purpose of these grants is to support ambitious projects of risk, growth, and change for the artist and/or projects that make a positive impact on the community.
 Visual, dance, music, theater, poetry, and interdisciplinary art applications are welcome.
 ArtsKC made 24 grants totaling $60,000 in Spring 2022.
 All grants were for $2,500.
 58.5% of applicants received a grant.

 Eligible applicants must: